 I have a wide range of teaching experience in different institutions in the UK and in France, including medieval literature and modern French translation.
-My teaching interests include critical approaches to the study of animals and the environment in literature, representations of sound and music and critical theories of translation, gender and posthumanism.
+My teaching interests include critical approaches to the study of animals and the environment in literature, practical explorations of sound and music, and critical theories of translation, gender and posthumanism.

-Teaching is a valuable part of academic life, and my goal is to share with students the excitement of discovering new ideas and assessing these through critical debate.
+Teaching is a valuable part of academic life.
+My goal as a teacher, tutor, and guide is to share with students the excitement of discovering new ideas and assessing these through critical debate.
 I strive to give students the right tools for developing their own research agendas and for self-evaluation.
-This can be seen in my work as a university tutor, and also as a workshop leader in theatre and performance settings.
+In my work as a university tutor and workshop leader in theatre and performance settings I encourage students to think both intellectually and practically about the past.
 I draw on my experience as an ensemble performer to create interactive and student-led working and learning environments.